 - Cover the bowl with plastic wrap and let it rise at a warm room temperature for at least 2 and up to 5 hours.

 - If the dough is still very wet, lightly sprinkle the cornmeal (or additional flour) across the surface of the dough.
 Turn the dough in your hands to form a ball, allowing the ball to be lightly coated with cornmeal.
 If your hands get doughy, stop what you’re doing.
 Wash and dry them, sprinkle a bit of flour over the dough, and try again.

 - Put the dough back in the bowl, cover the bowl with the plastic wrap, and set it aside to rise for 40 minutes.

-Carefully open the oven door and, with the help of an adult, take the pot out and put it on the stovetop.
+- Carefully open the oven door and take the pot out and put it on the stovetop.